Tomb of the Unknown Warrior (New Zealand): History

-On 6 November 2004 the remains, in a copper coffin sealed and placed in a rimu coffin brought from New Zealand, were handed over from the care of the Commonwealth War Graves Commission to a New Zealand delegation during a ceremony at Longueval, Somme, France.
+On 6 November 2004 the remains, sealed in a copper-lined totara coffin which was placed in a kauri casket brought from New Zealand, were handed over from the care of the Commonwealth War Graves Commission to a New Zealand delegation during a ceremony at Longueval, Somme, France.
 New Zealand Defence Force chief, Air Marshal Bruce Ferguson, who had the task of repatriating the Warrior's remains, said of the occasion "I told him [the Warrior] we're taking him home and that those who are taking him home are soldiers, sailors and airmen, past and present.
 I asked the Warrior to be the guardian of all military personnel who had died on active service.
 I then promised that we, the people of New Zealand, will be his guardian for ever".

 The Warrior arrived in New Zealand on 10 November 2004.
 While he lay in state in the Parliament Buildings an estimated 10,000 people paid their respects.
 The Warrior was laid to rest on the 86th Armistice Day, 11 November 2004, after a service at St Paul's Anglican Cathedral and a 2.85 km slow march procession through the streets of Wellington, lined by about 100,000 people.
 The Tomb was sealed with a bronze mantel at 3:59pm, bearing the words:

 The Warrior is one of more than 1500 New Zealanders killed on the Somme.
 Most of them, 1272, remained unidentified and are buried in unmarked graves or remembered on memorial walls.
 The remains are thought to include an almost complete skeleton, and other belongings that established beyond doubt the Warrior's nationality.